-Having a long coastline, Vietnam maritime industry has played a key role in developing national economic activities, especially when Vietnam acceded to the World Trade Organization in 2007.
-Maritime claims, including ship arrest claim, has unceasingly occurred in the much more competitive maritime industry.
-The first claim about ship arrest took place in early 1990' at the request filed with the people's court of Da Nang city, Vietnam.
+Having a long coastline, Vietnam maritime industry has played a key role in enhancing the country's economic activities, especially when Vietnam acceded to the World Trade Organization in 2007.
+Maritime claims, including ship arrest claims, have unceasingly occurred in the much more competitive maritime industry.
+The first claim resulting in a ship arrest took place in early 1990' at the request filed with the people's court of Da Nang city, Vietnam.
 Since that time, legislation covering ship arrest has increasingly developed.
-The vessel can be arrested and detained until the claim is settled.
-Vietnam Maritime Code 1990, as amended in 2005, Ordinance on Ship Arrest 2008 and Civil Procedure Code are the major sources of ship arrest.
+A ship can be arrested and detained until the claim is settled.
+The Vietnam Maritime Code 1990, as amended in 2005, the Ordinance on Ship Arrest 2008 and the Civil Procedure Code are the major sources of legislation governing ship arrest.